josefadamcik/bscar/README.md

-# bscar - Barely Smart Car
+# bscar - Barely Smart Carm

 This is my undergoing hobby toy project of smart toy car driven by Arduino micro controller, which communicates with another Arduino wirelessly.